King Zara Yaqob

 The 15th-century king of the Solomonic dynasty left a starkly different legacy than his recent predecessor Amda Seyon I.

-Zara Yaqob was an embarrassment on the battlefield.
+Considered one of the most notable of medieval Ethiopian kings, Zara Yaqob or "seed of Jacob" ruled from 1434-1468.
+Nonetheless, as a theologian king, Zara Yaqob was an embarrassment on the battlefield.
 For example, his campaigns against the Falasha, a Jewish community in Ethiopia, and the Agaw, an ethnic group in northern Ethiopia, ended in humbling defeats.

 Luckily, Yaqob had other redeeming qualities: he was a gifted religious reformer and an innovative statesman.
 How did he acquire these talents?